-Extraction Wells During 2010, 172 million gallons were

-pumped and treated by the OU VI EDB System, with an average flow rate of approximately 327 gpm.
+During 2011, 164 million gallons were treated by the OU VI EDB System, with an average flow rate of approximately 323 gpm.
 Table 2-2 contains the monthly pumping data for the two extraction wells, and Table 3.5-2 shows the pumping rates.
 VOC concentrations for EW-1E (000-503) and EW-2E (000-504) are provided on Table F-50.
-The extraction wells began detecting EDB in 2010, with a maximum of $0.057\mu g/L$ in EW-1E in January.
+In 2011 the extraction wells had a maximum detection of EDB of 0.055 μ g/L in EW-1E in April.
 No other VOCs were detected in the extraction wells above the MCLs.

-During 2010, OU VI EDB system discharge parameters were below the regulatory limit specified in the SPDES equivalency permit.
+During 2011, OU VI EDB system discharge parameters were below the regulatory limit specified in the SPDES equivalency permit.
 Influent and effluent results are reported on Tables F-51 and F-52, respectively.
-EDB was detected in all of the monthly sampling events of the influent throughout 2010, with a maximum concentration of 0.06 $\mu$ g/L. This was the only detection above the standard.
+EDB was detected in most of the monthly sampling events of the influent throughout 2011, with a maximum concentration of 0.051 μ g/L. There was one detection in the influent slightly above the standard for EDB in 2011.

 No cumulative mass calculations were performed, based on the typically low detections of EDB historically below the federal DWS in the system influent.
-The one detection in 2010 was the only sample above the standard since 2005.
+The four detections in 2011 were only slightly above the standard.
 Several low-level VOCs not attributable to BNL were detected; the results are potentially due to analytical lab contamination and were all below the AWQS.